Code of Conduct

 Duties: Lieutenant Guardians will mentor and train War Leaders and is expected to be capable of overseeing 1-3 battalions.
 Lieutenant Guardians are expected to be willing to work outside of the community to find additional assets (affiliates, sponsors or charities) and be capable of diplomatic conduct.

 Administrative Ranking Structure of the New Mandalorian Order

 Requirements: Pass a competency hearing from the Council; be capable of mediating multiple issues across all battalions.

-Duties: The Marshal is responsible for carrying out the Council's disciplinary actions within the community, as well as carrying any issues a squad, battalion or competitive team have to the Council to be heard.
+Duties: Marshals are responsible for carrying out disciplinary actions within the community, as well as relaying any issues a squad, battalion or competitive team have to the Council to be heard.
 Marshals are responsible for overseeing the wellbeing of each battalion and its members, as well as ensuring all community policies are followed.

-Requirements: Having successfully completed the role of Lieutenant Guardian or higher; having been elected by vote to a Council seat.
+Requirements: Having successfully completed the role of Lieutenant Guardian; having been elected by vote to a Council seat.

-Duties: Councilmembers are responsible for setting policy within the New Mandalorian Order and ensuring the community follows the proper direction.
-Councilmembers may advise squad leaders, officers and other members of the military, but cannot take a direct hand in the discipline or promotion of any members.
+Duties: Councilmembers are responsible for assisting the setting of policy within the New Mandalorian Order and ensuring the community follows the proper direction.
+Councilmembers are expected to serve the community by assisting with the nonprofit side and locating potential affiliates or charities.
+Councilmembers may advise squad leaders and officers, but cannot take a direct hand in the discipline of any members.

 Requirements: High Councilmembers are personally selected by the Mandalore or the community owner after careful selection.

 Duties: High Councilmembers serve the community in a wide variety of ways.
 While their primary duties involve the NPO portion of the community, as well as working towards affiliates, sponsorships and charity events, High Councilmembers are also empowered with Marshal authority to assist with peacekeeping in the community and conflict resolution.